wp-plugins/zedity/readme.txt

 The best editor to create your content: incredibly easy, quick and with unprecedented possibilities!
 Available in multiple languages.

 == Description ==
 Zedity is an innovative Editor to create your posts or pages amazingly easily, quickly and hassle-free!
-With no technical skills required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!
+With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

 >Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an innovative, powerful and easy approach to create responsive content at best!